Orange White-spot Skipper

 Pupation occurs within the shelter.

 The adults on top are brown with yellow and orange patches.
 Underneath, the forewings are yellow with black and white patches.
 The hindwings are yellow with several white spots each outlined in black.
+The antennae have yellow tips.
 The butterflies have a wingspan of about 3 cms.

 Further reading :